DaryaHash/Educate/README.md

 # Educate
 --------------------

-note about how to work git
+note about how to work git & markdown